unblocked-pw/unblocked-pw.github.io/README.md

 # Unblockit on Github

-View the site on Github at: https://unblocked-pw.github.io
+The current Unblockit domain is: https://unblockit.buzz

-View the live site at: https://unblockit.buzz
+The Github mirror is: https://unblocked-pw.github.io